With the economy the way it is, a flood of daily deal sites have popped up. Groupon and Living Social are two of the most popular daily deal sites.

 And last year, I bought a restaurant deal that was $15 for $30 worth of food.
 It was never convenient for me to go to the restaurant, so I never went.
 Then I heard it was going out of business.

 I called them to confirm that it was indeed closing its doors.
 Maybe that’s why they did so many deals on Groupon and Living Social!

 If you see the same business aggressively offering deals on both Groupon and Living Social, it’s almost a sure sign that the business will soon go under.

 Groupon and Living Social were able to refund my money with no hassles, which one thing I really like about these sites.
 If you aren’t happy with the deal that you bought, don’t be afraid to call them and ask for your money back.
 They want to keep up their good reputation so they will do whatever it takes to make you happy.

-There are sites like Lifesta where you can sell the deals you regretted buying.
-But they take a fee like eBay and you’ll end up losing some money when you sell.
 At least try to get a refund or credit from Groupon or Living Social first, before you go this route.
 Calling them seems to be more effective than email.

 Now, when I look at the daily deal, I ask myself these questions:

 2. Am I realistically going to use this before the expiration date?